Richmond County wrongful death lawyers

 If your loved one’s death was caused by someone else’s negligence, we at GibsonSingleton Virginia Injury Attorneys can help you.
 With years of experience handling serious accident claims throughout Virginia, we can guide and support you through the process of recovering compensation from the responsible person.
 An insurance claim is likely the last thing you want to think about now, so let us think about it instead.
-Call us at (804) 413-6777 for compassionate legal advice and a free consultation.
+Call our Richmond County wrongful death attorneys at (804) 413-6777 for compassionate legal advice and a free consultation.

 Only certain people can make a wrongful death claim.
 These claims are meant to help ease the burden on the family of the deceased.
 However, not every eligible person can file, because there can only be one claim per deceased family member.
 That means that it can come down to one family member in terms of how the compensation will be used or divided.

 You can file for a wrongful death claim if you are:

 - The deceased’s spouse, children (including adopted children and stepchildren), or grandchildren

 - The deceased’s parents, siblings, or any relative that is part of the deceased’s household and is a dependent of the deceased (excluding parents who were found to have abandoned the deceased during childhood)

 - Any other surviving family member that has grounds to benefit from the deceased’s estate

 Even if you are on this list of eligible people, you have to be appointed as the personal representative of the deceased by the Clerk of the Circuit Court in Richmond County.
 This is an important first step that must be taken before a claim can be filed.
 Not doing this before filing a claim may lead to the claim being dismissed.